 Lifestyle and home remedies

-Although it may not be possible to shorten the duration of your child's illness, you may be able to make your child more comfortable.
+Although it may not be possible to shorten the length of your child's illness, you may be able to make your child more comfortable.
 Here are some tips to try:

 - Keep your child upright.
 Being in an upright position usually makes breathing easier.

-- Have your child drink.
+- Have your child drink liquids.
 To prevent dehydration, give your child plenty of clear fluids to drink, such as water or juice.
 Your child may drink more slowly than usual, because of the congestion.
+Frequently offer small amounts of fluid.

 - Try saline nose drops to ease congestion.
-You can purchase these drops over-the-counter (OTC).
+You can buy these drops over-the-counter (OTC).
 They're effective, safe and nonirritating, even for children.
-To use them, instill several drops into one nostril, then immediately bulb suction that nostril (but don't push the bulb too far in).
+To use them, put several drops into one nostril, then immediately bulb suction that nostril (but don't push the bulb too far in).
 Repeat the process in the other nostril.
-If your child is old enough, teach your child how to blow his or her nose.

-- Use OTC pain relievers.
-For treatment of fever or pain, consider giving your child infants' or children's over-the-counter fever and pain medications such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) as a safer alternative to aspirin.
-Use caution when giving aspirin to children or teenagers.
-Although aspirin is approved for use in children older than age 3, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
-This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.
+- Consider OTC pain relievers.
+For treatment of fever or pain, ask your doctor about giving your child infants' or children's over-the-counter fever and pain medications such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) as a safer alternative to aspirin.
+Aspirin is not recommended in children due to the risk of Reye's syndrome, a rare but potentially life-threatening condition.
+Children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin, as they have a higher risk of Reye's syndrome.

 - Maintain a smoke-free environment.
-Smoke can aggravate symptoms of respiratory infections.
+Smoke can worsen symptoms of respiratory infections.
 If a family member smokes, ask him or her to smoke outside of the house and outside of the car.

 Preparing for your appointment